Krishnadas783/sudoku-solver/README.md

 - Client-side JavaScript-based solving logic
 - Clear board & Solve buttons
 - Real-time input validation (only allows numbers 1–9)
+- Keep avoid the placing of digit in a same column and row
 ## 📁 Project Structure